Dean Rabbidge

 2016 Award Winner

-The 32-year old Southland farmer has already crammed much into his life but he is not ready to relax, intent not only on improving and growing his business but defending what he views as a bad rap that farming is receiving from some quarters.
+The Southland farmer has already crammed much into his life but he is not ready to relax, intent not only on improving and growing his business but defending what he views as a bad rap that farming is receiving from some quarters.

-Rabbidge’s CV includes placing third in the 2014 Grand Final of the Young Farmer of the Year and fifth in 2013.
+Dean’s CV includes placing third in the 2014 Grand Final of the Young Farmer of the Year and fifth in 2013.
 He is now chairman of the National Young Farmers Contest, involved in Federated Farmers, is a member of the Wyndham A&P Association and former member of the Wyndham Community Board.
-He also recently become a trustee and founding member of the "Three Rivers Catchment" group, established to engage with all sectors of society and educate around the management of fresh water.
+He also recently became a trustee and founding member of the "Three Rivers Catchment" group, established to engage with all sectors of society and educate around the management of fresh water.

-In addition, Rabbidge has overseen the conversion to dairy and the day-to-day management of 72ha on his family’s Wyndham farm, run in conjunction with a sheep and beef business that has grown to 571Ha.
+In addition, Dean has overseen the conversion to dairy and the day-to-day management of 72ha on his family’s Wyndham farm, run in conjunction with a sheep and beef business that has grown to 571Ha.

 Community involvement is a real passion for Rabbidge, and although he's now hung up the boots, he's still an avid supporter of the Wyndham Division 1 Rugby Team.